subbu007-pip/Task_Hajira/README.md

 # Task_Hajira

-# Business Card Data Management Application
+# BCDMA - Business Card Data Management Application

-Cardify is a Streamlit application that simplifies the process of extracting and managing business card data.
-With Cardify, users can easily upload business card images, extract relevant information using OCR, and manage the extracted data efficiently.
+BCDMA (Business Card Data Management Application) is a Streamlit-based application designed to simplify the extraction and management of business card data.
+With BCDMA, users can effortlessly upload business card images, extract pertinent information using OCR technology, and efficiently manage the extracted data.

-## Project Overview
+## Key Features

-Business Card Data Management Application offers the following key features:

-- **Data Extraction**: Upload a business card image, and Cardify will use OCR to extract information, including the individual's name, designation, contact details, and more.
+- **Data Extraction**: Utilize OCR to extract essential information such as name, designation, and contact details from uploaded business card images.

-- **Database Management**: The extracted data can be saved to a database for easy retrieval and management.
-Users can add, update, delete, and retrieve business card data.
+- **Database Management**: Save extracted data to an SQLite database for convenient retrieval and management.
+Functions include adding, updating, deleting, and retrieving business card data.

-- **Streamlit GUI**: The project utilizes the Streamlit framework to create an interactive and user-friendly interface for both data extraction and database management.
+- **Streamlit GUI**: The application employs the Streamlit framework to create an interactive and user-friendly interface for both data extraction and database management.

-- **EasyOCR Integration**: Cardify leverages the EasyOCR library for efficient text extraction from images.
+- **EasyOCR Integration**: BCDMA leverages the EasyOCR library for efficient text extraction from images.

 ## Technologies Used